← All Posts

 Key comparisons:

-Always present store and eComm together as "omni" first, then break out the components.
+Present store and eComm together as "omni" first, then break out the components.
 Buyers care about total business first.

 3. Address Problems Before They're Raised (2-3 minutes)